Updated January 2019

-I am doing the 3 peaks challenge in May to raise money for pancreatic cancer research and am planning a big 5 year party to celebrate with and to thank all my family and friends for always being there and for believing I could beat this!
+I am doing the 3 peaks challenge in May to raise money for pancreatic cancer research and I am planning a big 5 year party to celebrate and thank all my family and friends for always being there for me and believing I could beat this!

 Update September 2015